Weekly Trader's Outlook

 Market Breadth:

-The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
-It's probably not a surprise to anyone but this week's rout in stocks translated into a rollover in market breadth.
-On a week-over-week basis, the SPX (white line) breadth sank to 37.40% from 47.20%, the CCMP (blue line) dropped to 21.96% from 32.88%, and the the RTY (red line) is at a two-year low of 19.63% versus 33.28%.
+The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP), and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
+In short, stocks had an up week and market breadth correspondingly expanded as a result.
+On a week-over-week basis, the SPX (white line) breadth moved up to 34.20% from 29.40%, the CCMP (blue line) ticked up to 25.08% from 18.94%, and the the RTY (red line) expanded to 21.39% versus 16.42%.

 Source: Bloomberg L.P.